SnJake/SnJake_Baikal_Swin_Anime/README.md

 - Perceptual backbone: convnextv2_tiny.fcmae_ft_in22k_in1k, fine‑tuned on anime to improve feature sensitivity.
 - Loss schedule: gradual ramp‑in of perceptual/auxiliary losses for stable training.

+V2.1:
+- Removed Nearest from resample_methods
+- Epochs: 30 (For now)

 Training code is included in `training_code/` for reference.

 ---